Consolidation or a promotion charge?

 Some of the comments on social media after the defeat of QPR were puzzling – ‘grim’ and ‘turgid’ were a couple.
 It wasn’t.
 Blues could have been out of sight in the first-half and, after the visitors roused (which you expected them to), Blues dug in and saw things through.
 A win after three straight defeats.

 Everyone seems to be caught up in the ‘sideways and backwards’ thing.
-And when it is prosaic, as we have seen away from home often, with no end product, it is painful to watch.
+And when it is prosaic, as we have seen away from home on some occasions, with no end product, Blues can be a hard watch.

 Blues, under Davies, want control and that means keeping the ball and trying to dominate.
-It is not as easy to do that as it was in League One, and it needs to be executed at a better tempo, consistently, for sure.
+It is not as easy to do that as it was in League One.
+Factor in better opposition as well as an up-tick in athleticism and physicality in the division.

 Many see what they want to see.
 That’s modern life.
 You pays your money, you takes your choice.
 You are judge, jury and executioner in an instant on X.